 Your commercial cleaning service prices should leave you with ample profit margins after you pay for labor, resources, and insurance.
 So strategically calculate your prices based on these determining factors:

-The type of commercial space and rooms play an important role because these factors impact the amount of work, staff, and resources that go into cleaning the space.
+The type of commercial space and rooms play an important role because these factors impact the amount of work, staff, and resources required to clean the space.

 Rates per square foot are one of the more common pricing schemes, especially for larger offices.
-You might charge more per square foot for smaller offices to cover the base amount of effort for cleaning small spaces and cramped layouts.
+You might charge more per square foot for smaller offices to cover the base amount of effort required to clean small spaces and cramped layouts.

 Adjust for the amount of kitchen/break room space and restrooms, because they’re more demanding to clean.

-When you clean a certain commercial space often, each visit takes less work, so you might charge less per cleaning.
-On the other hand, infrequent or one-time cleanings often have more cleaning to do, meaning more effort and costs.
+When you often clean a certain commercial space, each visit takes less work, so you might charge less per cleaning.
+On the other hand, infrequent or one-time cleanings often involve more cleaning, meaning more effort and costs.

 Factor in all transportation costs, cleaning products, supplies, equipment, and maintenance.
-Your costs of doing business might be going up these days.
-It may slightly increase your commercial cleaning prices unless your business and profits are growing fast enough to cancel out your operating costs.
+Your business costs might be going up these days.
+This may slightly increase your commercial cleaning prices unless your business and profits are growing fast enough to cancel out your operating costs.

 If you have employees, you have to be able to pay their wages, plus any related taxes, overtime, benefits, and liability insurance.
 It’s important to be insured because there are occupational hazards in the cleaning industry.

-How to Keep Your Commercial Cleaning Companies Pipeline Full
+How to Keep Your Commercial Cleaning Company’s Pipeline Full

-Sure up your commercial cleaning company’s future and counteract those seemingly inevitable increases in operating costs.
-The best way to do it is to constantly upscale your business as much as you can sustainably.
+Secure your commercial cleaning company’s future and counteract those seemingly inevitable increases in operating costs.
+The best way to do it is to constantly upscale your business sustainably as much as possible.

-This means, you have to focus on efficiently feeding your pipeline towards new client contracts.
-One of the most reliable ways to gain more commercial cleaning contracts as a budding or small business is to become a subcontractor.
+You must focus on efficiently feeding your pipeline towards new client contracts.
+Becoming a subcontractor is one of the most reliable ways to gain more commercial cleaning contracts as a budding or small business.

 Then, a more established company can handle all the business technicalities and provide you with a pipeline of new clients.
 Contact Dallas Janitorial Services if you’re interested in janitorial subcontractor opportunities in the DFW area.